jannurey/botosafe/DEBUGGING_FACE_RECOGNITION.md

 **Problem**: Different users are being flagged as duplicates during face registration.

-**Root Cause**: The face duplicate threshold was set too high (0.92), causing even moderately similar faces to be flagged as duplicates.
+**Root Cause (original)**: The face duplicate threshold was set around 0.92, which caused many moderately similar faces (similarity ≈ 0.95) to be flagged as duplicates.

-**Solution**:
+**Solution (updated)**:
-- Threshold has been reduced from 0.92 to 0.85
+- Duplicate detection now uses a higher threshold (around 0.97–0.98 by default) so that only *very* similar faces are treated as duplicates.
-- This is a more reasonable value for face recognition systems
+- This reduces false positives where different users legitimately have high similarity scores (~0.95) while still catching truly matching faces.

 ## Debugging Tools